Bar Rescue: Legal issues

-Lawsuit
+Lawsuits

 Jon and Nicole Taffer, along with the show's production company Bongo LLC, have been sued by Dr. Paul T. Wilkes from Bar 702 (formerly Sand Dollar).
 In the episode "Don't Mess with Taffer's Wife", Wilkes is shown to hit on Nicole, and Jon yells at him in retaliation.
-However, Wilkes stated that the producers ordered him to be sleazy and make offensive comments on women, and texted him to "Hit on Mrs. Taffer hardcore!!"
+However, Wilkes stated that the producers ordered him to be sleazy and make offensive comments on women, and texted him to "Hit on [Mrs. Taffer] hardcore!!"
 After Wilkes did so, Wilkes states that Taffer called the control room to tell them to have a drink near the spot where he intended to confront Wilkes, so he could throw it in his face, and said to a colleague, "Now I'm going to show you why my show is Number One."
 According to Wilkes, Taffer came in to confront him and showed him footage of his audition tapes, in which he insulted the way Taffer dressed.
 Taffer then physically assaulted Wilkes, leading to a scuffle, resulting in a hyperventilating Taffer collapsing onto the floor.
 Wilkes stated that he suffered from emotional distress and symptoms such as migraines, nausea, vomiting, night terrors, crying spells, severe depression and anxiety attacks as a result of the confrontation.
+He says he didn't thank Jon for rescuing his bar because of what happened to him.
 As of August 11, 2017, the case was dismissed with prejudice at the request of Dr. Wilkes after it settled in arbitration for a confidential amount.
-As a result, the "Don't Mess with Taffer's Wife" episode no longer airs in reruns on Paramount Network or appears on the network's website and apps and also does not appear on ViacomCBS' subscription video streaming service Paramount+.
+As a result, the "Don't Mess with Taffer's Wife" episode no longer airs in reruns on Paramount Network or appears on the network's website and apps and also does not appear on Paramount+.
+However, it can still be purchased on digital storefronts.
+In addition, the episode has been distributed on file-sharing websites.

+In March 2016, Tsang Han Wang filed a lawsuit against Jon Taffer along with the show's production company, claiming that he was fired due to Taffer's preference for younger and attractive female employees.
+The lawsuit also alleged that Wang was hired as a project manager for Taffer in April 2015, however, Wang says he was fired in August 2015 because Taffer "preferred to have young, attractive females employed."
+Wang stated that he was assigned with tasks outside his area of expertise and was given a 30-day action plan that amounted to constructive discharge.
+Additionally, Wang also claims of sex discrimination, as well as racial discrimination, as Taffer allegedly "discriminated against Plaintiff by unfairly targeting him, due to his race, by treating him disparately and terminating him in order to hire Caucasian females."